 In the typical programme, students study for three A Levels while some take four.
 In Year 12 students have the opportunity to select an additional enrichment programme or undertake the Level 3 Maths in Context or an Extended Project Qualification if they wish.
 Predicted grades are based on ongoing formal internal assessments combined with an examination at the end of Year 12, and teacher’s professional judgment.

 All students also complete the WHS CASE, based on the CAS element of the International Baccalaureate and the Enrichment section of the AQA Baccalaureate.
-Students must engage in 50 hours of activity in four categories; Creativity, Action, Service and Employability which encompasses a digital course of Enrichment.
+Students must engage in a minimum of 25 hours of activity in four categories; Creativity, Action, Service and Employability which encompasses a digital course of Enrichment.
 They must also undertake a Group Project, which combines at least two of these elements.